renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 I hope this post has shed light on the importance of placeholder loading and how to use the `placeholder-loading` library in your Vue.js applications.
 Should you have any questions or need further clarification, feel free to reach out.

 Lastly, let me extend an invitation to join me on my journey in the realm of software development.
 I share my insights, experiences, and valuable resources on Twitter [@renan_afranca](https://www.twitter.com/renan_afranca) and [LinkedIn](https://www.linkedin.com/in/renan-af).
-Following me on these platforms not only keeps you updated on my latest posts and projects, but also opens doors to vibrant discussions and learning opportunities.
+Following me on these platforms not only keeps you updated on my latest posts and projects but also opens doors to vibrant discussions and learning opportunities.
 I look forward to connecting with you!